foxdonut/meiosis-examples/examples/tutorial/lessons/00-introduction.md

 The best way to learn is to practice!
-So, all code examples for this tutorial are embedded into the page using [Flems](https://github.com/porsager/flems), so that you can edit the code and see the results right there in the page!
+So, all code examples for this tutorial are embedded into the page using [Flems](https://github.com/porsager/flems), so that you can edit the code and see the results right there in the page.
 In fact, I strongly encourage you to try things out with the code, this will help you understand how things work.

 Finally, also note that you can also download and run the code examples for this tutorial,